Top Video Streaming Performance Metrics to Look For

 • Poor viewer engagement metrics may signal irrelevant content or inadequate personalization.

-Example: Imagine a user trying to watch a popular TV series on an OTT platform.
+Example: Imagine your user is trying to watch a popular TV series.
 If the video starts buffering repeatedly or takes more than five seconds to load, chances are they will abandon the platform entirely, potentially leaving negative reviews.
 This highlights why continuous monitoring of streaming metrics is indispensable.

 Essential Video Streaming Performance Metrics